-Excess Distributions: What Are They, and Are They Cash Flow?
+Excess Distributions: Are They Cash Flow?

 The Bukers Hotline received a call from a banker analyzing a Schedule D that included a long-term capital gain from excess distributions for about $10 million.
 Where do excess distributions come from?
 Is this cash flow for our prospective borrower?